97 Amazing Things Made in the U.S.A.

 Lodge Cast Iron Skillet

 “Nestled alongside the Cumberland Plateau of the Appalachian Mountains is the town of South Pittsburg, Tennessee (population 3,300).
 It was here that Joseph Lodge and his wife settled and in 1896 opened his first foundry,” according to Lodge Manufacturing’s website.
 So begins the totally Tennessee tale of Lodge Manufacturing’s long American history, which takes us to the present day, when all of their cast iron products, including this best-seller, the 10 1/4 inch pre-seasoned cast-iron skillet, continue to be manufactured in Tennessee.
-Here are 10 foods you should always cook in a cast-iron skillet.

 If you whip up dinners on the regular, treat yourself to these durable stainless steel, oven-safe and dishwasher-safe pots and pans, all manufactured in All-Clad’s factory in Canonsburg, Pennsylvania, and made to last a lifetime.
 The cookware pictured here is the 8-quart Stainless Steel Multicooker set, which comes with a perforated steel insert and a steamer basket, but whatever type of cookware you’re looking for, there’s a good chance All-Clad makes it.

 Maple Landmark is a wooden toys, games, and gifts company located in Middlebury, Vermont where it does all its manufacturing using wood sourced from the Northeast, primarily Vermont.
 Its products are unique and creative, including these adorable “Home Sweet Home” blocks.